 Workshops and keynote addresses are also available for organizations outside the musical field.

 MUSIC TOPICS INCLUDE:

 How Can a Wrong Note Be Perfect? (lecture/demonstration)

 Is perfectionism healthy or not?
 Should we avoid mistakes or embrace them?
-How can our musical pursuits keep their natural joyousness?
+Does the computer model (“always make sure to input accurate data”) make sense for us?
+Or are we athletes of a kind, training our bodies to perform special skills, and thus needing to welcome honest mistakes in order to succeed?
 This presentation – inspiring, candid, sensible – questions much of the “conventional wisdom” about music lessons, and has been enthusiastically received at conventions and meetings across the U.S. and in Europe and Asia.
 For music teachers/students.